Back to articles

 • Who can apply: Residential landlords, right-to-manage (RTM) companies, residents’ management companies (RMC), private registered providers of social housing (PRP), public sector organisations, charities managing or owning residential property, and registered social housing providers in England or registered property factors in Scotland.

-• Property requirements: The property must be rented out and meet the scheme’s eligibility requirements.
+• Property requirements: The property must be a residential rental property with dedicated off-street parking associated with the dwelling.
 Applications can be submitted for multiple properties, making it ideal for landlords with large portfolios.

 Benefits for Landlords